HafslundEcoVannkraft/stratus-gh-actions/build-scope-analyzer/README.md

 ```

 - `context`: The build context directory for the Docker build.
 If a Dockerfile contains a `# @context: ...` comment, this value will reflect the custom context.
-- `container_name`: The name of the container (from app config or derived from Dockerfile suffix).
+- `container_name`: The name of the container (from app.yaml name property or folder basename if no app.yaml, suffixed with Dockerfile suffix).

 ### Deleted Container Structure